 The full uni-directional carbon frame is lighter weight and with even better vibration damping than its alloy and steel counterparts, and is created to offer a super comfortable and confidence-inspiring ride on the rough stuff.

-Like the Gestalt X, the Headlands takes queues from trail mountain bikes and blends them with our idea of modern 'gravel.
+Like the Gestalt X, the Headlands takes cues from trail mountain bikes and blends them with our idea of modern gravel riding.
 That means shorter stays and longer top-tubes than traditional gravel frames and room for big tyres (700x45mm/650Bx47mm), a 1X drive train and plenty of top-flight components.
 There are also plenty of options for accessories with mounts for racks, fenders and frame bags.